Phased Implementation of CMMC Requirements Has Begun!

 Overview of the CMMC Program

-The CMMC Program aligns with the DoD’s existing information security requirements for the DIB.
-It is designed to enforce the protection of sensitive unclassified information shared by the Department with its contractors and subcontractors.
-The program provides the DoD with increased assurance that contractors and subcontractors are meeting the cybersecurity requirements for nonfederal systems processing controlled unclassified information.
+The CMMC Program aligns with the Department’s existing information safeguarding requirements for the DIB.
+The program provides the DoW with increased assurance that prospective contractors and subcontractors have implemented contractually required cybersecurity standards for nonfederal information systems that will process, store, or transmit FCI or CUI during contract performance.

 Key features of the CMMC Program:

-• Tiered Model: CMMC requires companies entrusted with sensitive unclassified DoD information to implement cybersecurity standards at progressively advanced levels, depending on the type and sensitivity of the information.
-The program also outlines the process for requiring protection of information flowed down to subcontractors.
+• Tiered Model: CMMC assesses compliance with cybersecurity standards at progressively advanced levels, depending on the type and sensitivity of the FCI or CUI.
+The program also outlines protection requirements for information flowed down to subcontractors.

-• Assessment Requirement: CMMC assessments allow the DoD to verify DIB implementation of existing cybersecurity standards.
+• Assessment Requirement: CMMC assessments allow the Department to verify DIB implementation of foundational cybersecurity standards.

-• Implementation through Contracts: DoD contractors and subcontractors handling sensitive unclassified DoD information must achieve a specific CMMC level as a condition of contract award.
+• Implementation through Contracts: DoW contractors and subcontractors entrusted with FCI or CUI must achieve a specific CMMC level as a condition of contract award.

 Protected Information